New York Workers’ Compensation Attorneys Serving the Bronx

 Have you been hurt on the job?
-If the answer is “yes,” you should speak to an attorney as soon as possible.
+If the answer is “yes,” you should speak to a workers’ compensation attorney as soon as possible.

 Workers’ compensation claims can be complicated.
 In addition, you may be entitled to recovery of damages beyond workers’ comp if negligence was a factor.